Continuous Improvement

 Understand the Need behind Continuous Improvement

 The Novice Reduction for Gap Closure White Paper lays out the foundational beginnings of the Continuous Improvement work, lists related regulations and statutes and the Key Work Processes for Classroom and how they were selected to guide the Continuous Improvement work.
-In Appendix A there is a matrix that demonstrates the connection between the Key Core Processes, the Kentucky Framework for Teaching and the Characteristics of Highly Effective Teaching and Learning (CHETL).
+Appendix A of the Novice Redution for Gap Closure White Paper provides a matrix to demonstrate the connection between the Key Core Processes and the Characteristics of Highly Effective Teaching and Learning (CHETL)

 The Purpose of the Key Core Work Processes

 The Key Core Work Processes drive strategic decision-making and guide the development, refinement, and implementation of work systems within your organizations.
-To define the Key Core Work Processes, we refer to the definition of work systems as outlined in the Baldridge Criteria for Performance Excellence Education (2015).
-Work Systems:
+To define the Key Core Work Processes, we refer to the definition of work systems as outlined in the Baldridge Criteria for Performance Excellence Education:

 • define how the organization's work is accomplished